10 Most Common FAFSA Errors and Issues

 1. Using the Right Tax Year

 The FAFSA process uses a term called Prior Prior.
 This term means the FAFSA information will use the taxes that you should have in hand starting on October 1 of that year.
-The 2024-25 FAFSA submission will use 2022 tax data.
-If you have filed for a tax extension, the new import function will not have your information for 4 – 8 weeks, depending on your method of tax submission.
+The 2025-26 FAFSA submission will use 2023 tax data.
+If you have filed for a tax extension, the new required import of IRS data may cause a delay in the FAFSA submission.
+It usually takes the IRS data 4 – 8 weeks to become available for the DOE integration, depending on your method of tax submission.
 If you had a change in your marital status or income, you will need to submit an appeal to each college with an explanation.

 1. Retirement Account Rollovers